 The treatment of cold agglutinin disease depends on the gravity of the symptoms as determined by the characteristics of the antibody and the presence of associated disease(s).

-Cold agglutinin disease may be managed successfully using protective measures (clothing) alone in most cases.
+Cold agglutinin disease may be managed successfully using protective measures (clothing, avoidance of cold exposure) alone in most cases.
 Special protective clothing is sometimes necessary in extreme cases.
 Therapy is directed at serious symptoms and the underlying disorder, if any is found.

 Keep in mind that the idiopathic variety of cold agglutinin disease is generally a benign disorder with prolonged survival and spontaneous exacerbations and remissions in the course of the disease.
 Acute postinfectious syndromes usually resolve spontaneously.

 Anemia is generally mild.
 Only patients who have serious symptoms related to anemia or have a Raynaud-type syndrome that constitutes a threat to life or quality of life require active therapy.
 The presence of an associated malignancy requires specific therapy.